-Improve your emotional state by changing your focus
+Improve how you feel by changing your focus

-By becoming aware of where your attention is focused, you can better manage your inner experiences.
-Here are some simple questions you can ask yourself to determine where your attention is focused.
+Becoming aware of where your attention is can help you better manage how you feel and act.
+Here are some simple questions to help you figure out where your focus is right now:

 ⚒️ Practice mindfulness